 GREAT!
 This is the toughest part, and you've accomplished it!
 Dress well, keep that smile on your face, be confident that you are the person for this job, and answer all questions to the best of your ability.
 Don't know an answer?
 Say so.
 Tell them you'll be happy to find out, or that you've never had experience there.
 Ask questions of your own, and mention points you found about the company through your research.
 The fact that you took time to find out about this company shows more than you'll ever know!

 Follow-up.
 Write a thank you letter.
 Make certain, again, that you direct your letter to the specific person you want to reach.
 It doesn't matter if it never sees the desk of that person.

-Didn't get an interview?
-Two choices: Keep on Galling, or Go to your next company.
+Two choices: Keep on calling, or go to your next company.
 It'll happen eventually!

 Basically, stop trying to get a job, and get one!
 There really just aren't any excuses.

 CampusCareerCenter.com has many helpful resources to enable you to be successful in your job search!